Minimalist Christmas Gifts for an Eco-friendly 2020

 Runner-up suggestion: Reusable Beesswax Food Wraps

 So, you’ve already managed to clear out the plastics from your home, and you’ve replaced all the disposable items with reusable alternatives.
 That’s great … as a first step.
 But there are a lot more things that you can do to improve your health and minimise your carbon footprint!
 Think about shopping.
 Whenever you go to the grocery store for fresh supplies, you’re almost guaranteed to walk out with a couple of disposable plastic bags.
 At the end of the day, you’re still consuming plastics, even though you didn’t initially plan on it.
 But there’s a way around that – reusable produce bags.
+So with this minimalist Christmas gift idea you will not only make your friends/family happy, but you will contribute to saving the planet.
 Personally, I like Eco Bravo’s bags.
 They come in sets of six, and I always have a couple on hand no matter what.

 Runner-up suggestion: Reusable Cotton Bread Bag